EricDriussi/simple-design-patterns/src/behavioral/state/README.md

 # TL;DR

-A state defines how an object behaves as a whole, as well as the next state it should go to.
+Lets an object alter its behavior when its internal state changes.
 The client code is unaware of the possible states.

 # Usefulness